-We were incorporated under the general corporation laws of the State of Maryland on December 21, 2007, and commenced operations on January 2, 2009 upon raising gross proceeds of in excess of \$2.5 million from persons who are not affiliated with us or FB Advisor.
-We are an externally managed, non-diversified closed-end investment company that has elected to be treated as a BDC under the 1940 Act and intends to elect to be treated for federal income tax purposes as a RIC, under the Code.
+We are a newly organized, externally managed, non-diversified closed-end investment company that has elected to be treated as a BDC under the 1940 Act and intends to elect to be treated for federal income tax purposes, and to qualify annually thereafter, as a RIC, under the Code.

+We intend to provide debt and equity financing to small and middle market private, U.S. companies.
 Our investment objectives are to generate current income and, to a lesser extent, long-term capital appreciation.

-We anticipate that our portfolio will be comprised primarily of investments in senior secured loans, second lien secured loans and, to a lesser extent, long-term subordinated loans, referred to as mezzanine loans, of private U.S. companies.
-We may purchase interests in loans through secondary market transactions or directly from our target companies.
-In connection with our debt investments, we may on occasion receive equity interests such as warrants or options as additional consideration.
-We may also purchase minority interests in the form of common or preferred equity in our target companies, either in conjunction with one of our debt investments or through a co-investment with a financial sponsor.
+We anticipate that our portfolio will be comprised primarily of investments in senior secured loans, second lien loans and in long-term subordinated loans, referred to as mezzanine loans, of private, small and middle market companies.
+In connection with our debt investments, we may receive equity interests such as warrants or options as additional consideration.
+We may also purchase minority common or preferred equity stakes in our target firms, either in conjunction with one of our debt investments or through a co-investment with a financial sponsor.
+Once we raise sufficient capital, we expect that these investments will range between \$5 million and \$25 million each, although investments may vary as the size of our capital base changes.
+Prior to raising sufficient capital, we may make smaller investments subject to liquidity constraints.
+See "Overview of Investing in Private Companies-Investment Types."